 - Enable or disable particular utility options by merely unchecking or checking them.

-- A new command can be added, and properties can be defined to specify the program and its behavior.
+- Add a new command and define new properties to specify the program and its behavior.

 - Options can be brought up or down the list.